The Security Industry’s Coveted Excellence Award Winners and Finalists from all over the world were

 - Facilitates mobility and business enablement

-A key, and unique feature, of our authentication platform is our patented one-time-code extraction protocol PINsafe.
-PINsafe combines the use of registered PINs with random 10 digit security strings that are sent to you either by browser, mobile app, SMS and telephone either on demand or in advance.
+Additional security should you need it.
+A key, and unique feature, of our authentication platform is our patented one-time-code extraction protocol PINsafe, which provides an optional additional level of security should you need it.
+PINsafe combines the use of registered PINs with random 10 digit security strings that are sent to you either by browser, mobile app, SMS and telephone.
+They can be delivered on demand or in advance.
 You then combine these in your head to work out your unique one-time access codes, putting you at the heart of the strong multi-factor authentication process.
 Learn More